Scott Pilgrim: Scott Pilgrim's Finest Hour (Volume 6)

-Wallace forces Scott to leave town for a "wilderness sabbatical" in hopes of getting Scott to clear his head and train for his battle with Gideon.
-Scott is reluctant but eventually heads north and stays with Kim and her parents.
-In the woods, Kim reveals to Scott that their high school days were not as exciting and life-threatening as Scott remembers them as.
-Scott's head begins to glow and he once again spots his evil twin, Nega-Scott.
-A fight ensues between the two, during which Kim tells him that Nega-Scott is a representation of his mistakes, and will not go away until he accepts them.
-The words hit Scott hard as he suddenly remembers Ramona, and realizes he has been repressing his love for her to escape reality.
-Nega-Scott stops its assault and merges back into him as Scott finally acknowledges his mistakes, commenting he doesn't deserve Ramona back.
-Kim gives him encouragement tells him to fight and earn her back.
+Wallace forces Scott to leave town and stay with Kim and her parents.
+In the woods, Kim reveals that Scott misremembers their high school days: Simon Lee was Kim's boyfriend, and Scott stole Kim from him after attacking him unprovoked.
+Remembering this causes Scott's head to glow as an evil doppelganger of Scott to appears, a physical manifestation of his mistakes called Nega-Scott.
+As they fight, Kim tells him that Nega-Scott will not disappear until he remembers and accepts his past.
+As Scott acknowledges his mistakes, Nega-Scott stops its assault and merges back into him.
+Scott comments that he doesn't deserve Ramona, but Kim tells him to fight and earn her back.
 She gives him one last kiss before Scott returns to Toronto.